rundeck/docs/docs/manual/plugins/jira-plugins-overview.md

 4. Paste the Jira password into the field.
 5. Click **Save**.

+Now that the Jira password or auth token has been added to Key Storage, the plugin suite can be configured at a Project or System level:

 ### Project Level Configuration

-Use the following steps to configure authentication for the Jira plugins for a specific project.
+Use the following steps to configure authentication for the Jira plugins for a specific project:

 1. In the specific project, click on **Project Settings** in the lower left.
 2. Click on **Edit Configuration** then click on **Plugins**.